 Its French registration numbers (SIREN & SIRET) are deposited.

 Its French activity code (APE) is: 7410Z (specialized design activities).

 The images, logos and patterns of La Blanche Hermine articles are wholly or partly inspired by historical elements (manuscript, coin, engraving, etc.), original creations, illustrations with the explicit agreement of their respective authors, under license CC/GNU except non-commercial use, or public domain (art.
 L123-1 of the French Code of the intellectual property).

 This website has no relation to the excellent song by Gilles Servat.

 Shop opening hours

 The opening hours of the workshop and its physical store vary according to the tourist season.

-Referencing at the Tourist Office
+Registered by the local Tourist Office

 Since 2019, La Blanche Hermine has been referenced by the Quimperlé Terre Océane Tourist Office.